How to soundproof a geothermal heat pump – Effective methods for a quieter environment

 How much noise can you reduce?

-With the right soundproofing, you can reduce the noise level from a ground source heat pump by up to 10–15 decibels.
-This can make a significant difference in perceived loudness, especially if the pump has been considered disturbing.
+By using the right sound insulation, you can reduce the noise level from a geothermal heat pump by up to 10–15 decibels.
+This can make a significant difference to the perceived noise level, especially if the pump was previously considered disruptive.

 3 dB reduction